hackerb9/vt340test/charset/README.md

 <details><summary>Click to see GL/GR table</summary>

+In this example, Graphic Left has been filled in with ASCII, as is typical, while Graphic Right has taken on the Latin-1 character set (see below).

 |      | ← *C* | *0* → | ←⎯   | ⎯⎯   | ⎯*G* | *L*⎯ | ⎯⎯   | ⎯→   | ←⎯*C* | *1*⎯→ | ←⎯   | ⎯⎯   | ⎯*G* | *R*⎯ | ⎯⎯   | ⎯→   |
 |------|-------|-------|------|------|------|------|------|------|-------|-------|------|------|------|------|------|------|
 |      | *00*  | *01*  | *02* | *03* | *04* | *05* | *06* | *07* | *08*  | *09*  | *10* | *11* | *12* | *13* | *14* | *15* |